 Probabilistic forecasting + scenario analysis

-In this case, a pharmaceutical manufacturer was preparing production plans for a high-value product with long lead times and strict manufacturing constraints.
-Production occurred in large batches, and changing course once manufacturing began was costly and slow.
-At the same time, demand for the product varied significantly across regions due to changes in prescribing patterns, supply chain delays, and regulatory differences between markets.
+A pharmaceutical manufacturer was preparing production plans for high-value products with long lead times and strict manufacturing constraints.
+Production occurred in large batches, and changing course was costly and slow.
+At the same time, demand for the product varied over time.

 The company’s operations team relied on traditional demand forecasts to guide production planning.
 These forecasts provided single predicted values for future demand, typically based on historical sales trends and recent market data.
-While the forecasts were often directionally reasonable, they did not provide a clear sense of the uncertainty surrounding those predictions.
+While the forecasts were often reasonable, they did not estimate the uncertainty surrounding those predictions.

 This created a difficult situation for planners.
-A forecast might suggest that demand would increase over the next quarter, but the team had little insight into how confident they should be in that prediction.
-If production was increased too aggressively, the company risked producing excess inventory for a product that was expensive to store and had a limited shelf life.
-If production remained too conservative, shortages could occur, potentially disrupting supply to hospitals and pharmacies.
+A forecast might suggest that demand would increase over the next quarter, but the team lacked insight into how confident they should be in that prediction.
+If production was increased too aggressively, the company risked producing excess inventory.
+With limited shelf life, some product was discarded as waste.
+When production was too conservative, shortages could occur, disrupting supply to customers.

 QSC’s Modeling Approach

-To address this, QSC’s modeling approach focused on estimating the range of plausible demand outcomes, rather than producing a single point forecast.
-Using historical sales data and market indicators, a probabilistic forecasting framework was developed to estimate how demand might evolve over time.
-Bayesian forecasting techniques were used to incorporate uncertainty directly into the model, producing probability distributions for future demand rather than single predicted values.
+To address this, QSC’s modeling approach focused on forecasting the range of plausible demand outcomes, rather than producing a single point estimate.
+Using historical sales data and market indicators, we developed a probabilistic forecasting framework to estimate how demand might evolve over time.
+Hierarchical Bayesian modeling techniques were used to propagate uncertainty from all aspects of the data and model into estimates of predicted demand.

-These forecasts allowed the team to evaluate multiple possible demand scenarios and quantify the likelihood of each outcome.
-Instead of asking whether demand next quarter would be, for example, 10,000 units, planners could examine the probability that demand would exceed certain thresholds relevant to production decisions.
+These forecasts allow the team to evaluate multiple possible demand scenarios and quantify the likelihood of each outcome.
+Instead of asking whether demand next quarter will be, for example, 10,000 units, planners can evaluate the distribution of projected demand.

 This shift in perspective proved important.
-Production planning decisions could now be evaluated in terms of risk.
-For example, the team could estimate the probability that planned production levels would lead to shortages, or alternatively the probability that excess inventory would accumulate if demand fell below expectations.
+Production planning decisions can now be evaluated in terms of risk.
+For example, the team can estimate the probability that planned production levels will lead to shortages, or alternatively the probability that excess inventory will accumulate if demand falls below expectations.

 Decision Support in Practice

-To support these decisions, simple scenario simulations were developed that connected demand uncertainty to operational constraints such as batch sizes, manufacturing lead times, and inventory policies.
-These simulations helped the team explore questions like:
+To support production decisions, the software presents the connection between demand uncertainty and operational constraints such as production schedules, equipment maintenance, and batch testing policies.
+These simulations help the team explore questions like:

 - What is the probability that demand will exceed available inventory before the next production cycle?